juaml/junifer/docs/extending/marker.rst

 Step 5: Finalize the marker
 ---------------------------

-One all of the above-mentioned methods are defined, we just need to give our marker a name an register it using the ``@register_marker`` decorator:
+Once all of the above steps are done, we just need to give our marker a name an register it using the ``@register_marker`` decorator:

 .. code-block:: python